Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/07-Implement the Azure IoT Hub.md

 ### Task 1: Create an IoT Hub

-In this task, we will create an IoT hub.
+In this task, we will create an IoT Hub.

 1. On the **Azure Portal** page, in the **Search Resources, Services and Docs (G+/)** box at the top of the portal, enter **IoT Hub (1)** and then select **IoT Hub (2)** under services.